 If the charge is for child pornography, for example, the penalties will be quite harsh.
 A child pornography charge in any jurisdiction is almost always going to be a felony charge, and if you are convicted of a child pornography charge, you can expect to be sent to state or federal prison.

-In southern California, if you are charged at the federal level for child pornography or for any type of computer crime, you must be advised and represented by a criminal defense attorney, and you will need to contact that attorney immediately.
+In southern California, if you are charged at the federal level for child pornography or for any type of computer crime, you must be advised and represented by a DUI defense attorney, and you will need to contact that attorney immediately.

 HOW DO STATE COURTS DEAL WITH ONLINE CRIMINAL ACTIVITY?